cbourke/ComputerScienceII/notes/1241-Spring2024/156/06-trees.md

 * Efficiency: each one is designed/intended to process *every* node
   * $O(n)$: it processes each node exactly once, there are $n$ nodes and so it ends up being $O(n)$
   * IF you consider a node *traversal* your elementary operation: it is still $O(n)$
-* Original goal: to have efficent operations for search/retrieve and insert/delete
+* Original goal: to have efficient operations for search/retrieve and insert/delete

 ## Binary Search Trees